kSpets25/music-pyramid/README.md

 Below is a preview of the home page.

 ![Alt text](homePage.png)
 On the home page, once you create an account, you are able to select the "SEARCH BANDS" button and start finding your next favorite band!
-Enter a favorite band and a list of similar bands is revealed.
+You will be directed to the Similar Bands page.

-Preview of the similarBands page.
+Preview of the Similar Bands page.

 ![Alt text](similarBandsResults.png)
+On the Similar Bands page, enter a favorite band or even the word "rock" and a list of similar bands or music will appear.

 For each band result, you have the option to explore the band.
-If you click the save button a box will appear confirming you want to save.
+Wikipedia and YouTube links are provided to learn more about the band and preview songs.
+If you like the band and click the save button, a box will appear confirming you want to save.

 ![Alt text](saveBandNotification.png)

-Once you save the band to the "myBands" page, a wikipedia link and youTube link are provided to learn more about the band and preview a song.
+Preview of the My Bands page.

 ![Alt text](myBandsView.png)

-On the Similar Bands Page you can search for similar bands you already enjoy listening to.
-Enter a band name and a list of similar bands will appear for you to explore.

-## Every band you save is stored in your account so you can revisit them anytime in the My Bands page.
+## Every band you save is stored in your account so you can revisit them anytime on the My Bands page.

+Once the band is saved to your My Bands Page, the bands remains there, until YOU remove them.
 At anytime you can delete a bank from your "My Bands" page.

 ![Alt text](deleteBandNotification.png)